evalopezf/FruitDBase/README.md

 ---
 ## Downloader
-The Downloader module provides an interactive table interface designed for seamless exploration and retrieval of transcriptomic metadata and datasets.
-It serves as a central hub for users to filter, select, and export specific subsets of data, including almond atlas expression data.
+The Downloader module provides an interactive table interface designed for seamless exploration and retrieval of metadata and datasets.
+It serves as a central hub for users to filter, select, and export specific subsets of data.

 **Features:**